12 Sep All of Our Mistakes Are Never Forgotten

 “It’s not so bad where we are.
 We no longer have to worry ourselves with problems of this world.”

 I shut my eyes and continued to fire.
-As I continued to empty my clip, I turned my head away from him.
+As I emptied my clip, I turned my head away from him.
 I didn’t want him to see me cry.

 “John, what in the living hell are you doing?!”

 I looked up to find Drake standing in the doorway.
-The creature that had been there before had left and retreated back to its room.
+The creature that had been there just moments before had left and retreated to its room.
 I stuttered over my words as I tried to speak.

 “One of them… It was there… it wanted me to join them, but I wouldn’t let that happen.”